pvdz/zeparser3/README.md

 biuld/build_no_ast.js
 ```

-When available these are picked up automatically by the test runner.
+When available these are picked up automatically by the test runner unless you use `-q`.

 # Perf testing